 Besides stress (and the above-mentioned explanation), there are also diseases, ailments and lifestyle events that can throw your hormones out of whack.
-For instance, Polycystic Ovarian Syndrome (POS) increases testosterone, which then increases androgenic activity.
+For instance, Polycystic Ovarian Syndrome (PCOS) increases testosterone, which then increases androgenic activity.
 For women, that translates to extra hair on the face, but thinning hair on the head.
 Pregnancy also floods the body with hormones that will sometimes give you bright, shiny hair, but it also creates great physical stress on the body – and that can trigger hair loss

 It’s important to get the right dosage of vitamins.
 For example, Vitamin A is absolutely critical to slow the aging process, and aging is one of the main causes of hair loss.
 However, too much vitamin A can interfere with the absorption of Vitamin D which – research is showing more and more – is important to promote hair growth.

 Anemia, an iron deficiency, can be caused by poor diet.
 It can even be the result of an absorption problem and, if you are iron-deficient, you may well be deficient in another vitamin, mineral or substance.

 Certain drugs alleviate medical conditions but they can also cause the hair follicles to go into their resting stage in the hair growth cycle.
 Chemotherapy is probably the one we are most familiar with.
 Also blood pressure and thyroid drugs, anti-depressants, antibiotics, immune suppressants and acne medications can cause thinning hair.
 Even over the-counter ibuprofen and NSAIDS can do it.
-If you have any questions, talk to your doctor about substituting to a different drug.
+If you have any questions, talk to your doctor about the possibility of safely transitioning to a different drug.